Apply now to join Transform this July 2021

-We’re delighted to announce that we’ve expanded Transform, the most important event of the year for enterprise technical leaders on how to implement applied AI, to a full week scheduled for July 12-16 2021.
+We’re delighted to announce that we’ve expanded Transform, the most important event of the year for enterprise technical leaders on how to leverage data and implement advanced technologies such as AI, to a full week scheduled for July 12-16 2021.

-In addition to the reliable content VB has offered for years through our Transform flagship event, we’re inviting other organizers of events related to AI and the wider enterprise technology agenda to participate in Transform Week.
+In addition to the reliable content VB has offered for years through our Transform flagship event, we’re inviting other organizers of events related to enterprise transformation to participate in Transform Week.
 Joining VentureBeat as Transform Week partners are Stanford’s Women in Data Science, Imago Techmedia, Data Science Salon, and more, bringing expert content from the data, informational, and security industries.

 “We’re thrilled to join VentureBeat at Transform Week, allowing the broader community access to the latest data science and machine learning insights from the top enterprise companies.” says Anna Anisin, founder and CEO at Formulatedby, the producers of the Data Science Salon.